Alexandria 8-h tour in Alexandrian Library, national Museum, Pompey’s Pillar and the Roman Amphitheatre

 5. Roman Theater

-Referred to as the Roman Amphitheatre, the site dates to the 2nd century A.D.
+This magnificent structure, commonly known as the Roman Amphitheatre, has a history dating back to the 2nd century A.D.

 More Shore Excursion In Turkey Here!